UncleJ4ck/bf-interpreter/README.md

 ###### MODEL:

-The brainfuck language usesasimple machine model consisting of the program and instruction pointer, as well as an array of at least 30,000 byte cells initialized to zero, amovable data pointer(initialized to point to the leftmost byte of the array);
+The brainfuck language usesasimple machine model consisting of the program and instruction pointer, as well as an array of at least 30000 byte cells initialized to zero, amovable data pointer (initialized to point to the leftmost byte of the array);
-and two streams of bytes for input and output(most often connected toakeyboard and amonitor respectively, and using the ASCII character encoding).
+and two streams of bytes for input and output (most often connected toakeyboard and amonitor respectively, and using the ASCII character encoding).

 ###### DESIGN: